 Marcus Semien has a ‘burning desire to be great.’
-This season, he’s been a star.
+This season, he has been a star.

 “I’m starting to realize, with as many injuries as there have been in the league, with the 60-game season coming into a long year, the guys who are most durable are the guys who are going to hopefully be compensated for it,” Semien said.

 Despite compiling an MVP-caliber season for the Athletics in 2019, he didn’t find many free agent takers before the 2021 season.
 He settled for a one-year deal in Toronto that also came with a move from shortstop to second base.
-Barring complications from the expiring collective bargaining agreement, Semien seems like to hit free agency as one of the more coveted, if somehow less-heralded, infielders in a class loaded with shortstops who have long been considered the next-best thing.
+Barring complications from the expiring collective bargaining agreement, Semien seems likely to hit free agency as one of the more coveted — if somehow less-heralded — infielders in a class loaded with shortstops who have long been considered the next-best thing.

 Semien was never exactly thought of like that.
 Instead, slowly but surely, he built himself into one of the game’s most reliable offensive producers and defenders.

 Take that home run Semien hit against Cole on Wednesday night.
-From the look of it, Cole intended the 97 mph offering to zip safely over the outside corner of the plate, but it ran back inside — a little up, a little in.
+From the look of it, Cole intended the 97-mph offering to zip safely over the outside corner of the plate, but it ran back inside — a little up, a little in.
 Semien doesn’t miss fastballs a little up and a little in.
 He has spent his career making sure of that.

 As the increased availability of spin rate data and an emphasis on velocity spread across the sport, pitchers began to rely more and more on high fastballs.
 Like many teams, Semien’s Athletics recognized that trend around the 2018 and 2019 seasons, so they began to adjust.